-- Baccalaureate Degree and a minimum of 24 units of Upper Division Theatre courses, normally distributed as follows:
+- A minimum of 24 units of Upper Division Theatre courses, normally distributed as follows:

 Minimum of 30 units of approved courses, distributed as follows:

-2. Choose 2 courses from the following (6 units):
+2. Choose two courses (6 units) from the following:

-3. Choose 2 courses from the following (6 units):
+3. Choose two courses (6 units) from the following:

 4. Choose 12 units from the following:

-Approved 400- and 500-level courses not taken for undergraduate credit or for admission to Classified Graduate status (3, 3, 3, 3).
+Approved 400- and 500-level courses not taken for undergraduate credit or for admission to classified graduate status.